VicentGN/WebGISService/README.md

 ### Current endpoints:

 + `GET /` Welcome page
++ `POST /area` Returns the area of a polygon.
+Requires a GeoJSON Polygon
 + `POST /buffer?distance={optional}&units={optional}` Get the buffer for a specific location.
 Requires a GeoJSON Point
 + `POST /centroid` Get the centroid of a polygon.
-Requires GeoJSON Polygon
+Requires a GeoJSON Polygon
++ `POST /distance?units={optional}` Returns the distance between two points.
+Requires a FeatureCollection of points
++ `POST /length` Returns the length of a line in kilometers.
+Requires a GeoJSON LineString

 ##  🛠️